 The Makai Area presents the opportunity to display a variety of building forms.
 The platform level extends to a maximum of 65 feet and can be lower.
-Towers along Ala Moana Boulevard must be stepped back 75 feet from the property line (Figure IV-2).
+Towers along Ala Moana Boulevard must be stepped back 75 feet from the property line.
 In general, towers are encouraged to be oriented with the long axis in the mauka-makai direction, with a maximum dimension of 110 feet permitted in the Ewa-Diamond Head direction.

 In general, buildings will be required to be set back 15 feet from the property line and the setback area must be landscaped.
 If ground floor windows facing the street are provided, however, the setback may be reduced to 5 feet and paved.
 This provision will encourage active ground floor uses instead of blank walls along the streets.
-The maximum building envelope is indicated in Figure IV-2.